 School of Continuing & Professional Studies

-- An undergraduate cumulative grade point average (GPA) of 2.75 on a 4.00 scale is normally required for admission to SCPS graduate programs, although other factors can be considered in the decision for admission.
+- An undergraduate cumulative grade point average (GPA) of 2.75 on a 4.00 scale is typically required for admission to SCPS graduate programs.
+However, other factors can be considered in the decision for admission.

-- Applicants must submit two letters of recommendation attesting to the applicant’s intellectual ability, leadership potential, and ability to complete the program.
+- Applicants must submit one letter of recommendation attesting to the applicant's intellectual ability, leadership potential, and ability to complete the program.

 - Personal Statement

-- Applicants are required to submit an essay that reflects program interest as well as personal and professional goals.
+- Applicants are required to submit an essay that reflects program interests as well as personal and professional goals.

 Transfer Credit Policy